 Event Permissions

-Once access is granted, a user’s role along with the event, step, and task ownership will determine what functions a user can perform related to the event, step, or task.
+Once access is granted, a user’s permissions settings along with the event, step, and task ownership will determine what functions a user can perform related to the event, step, or task.

 Starting at the beginning, a user in any role can create an event.
 They can remain the owner of the event or assign it to another user.
 Then, individual event steps and tasks can be assigned to other users.
 (Note: Only Quality users can assign steps to other users, but event owners in any role can assign tasks to other users.)
 Indeed, a single event can have multiple users from different teams working together to resolve the event.